 I was told to either pay for the damages caused by them or pick up the car with the broken handle and fix it at my expense.
 Finally, I called the owner Glenn Morello.
 Glenn was familiar with my situation and supported Allen's position that I would need to pay for the collateral damages while the car was under their care.
-I have filed a complaint with the NJ Better Business Bureau as well as the with the NJ Division of Consumer affairs.
-At the very least, I can do my part in preventing this establishment from committing what amounts to at a minimum, Insurance Fraud STAY AWAY AND ADVISE YOUR FRIENDS TO DO THE SAME!
+I have filed a complaint with the NJ Better Business Bureau as well as with the NJ Division of Consumer Affairs.
+At the very least, I can do my part in preventing this establishment from committing what amounts to at a minimum, insurance fraud.
+STAY AWAY AND ADVISE YOUR FRIENDS TO DO THE SAME!

-Filing a complaint with BBB of NJ was not received well by Allan.
+UPDATE: 2/19/09: Filing a complaint with BBB of NJ was not received well by Allen.
 He left me a message on 2/16/09 demanding that I pick up my car immediately or face storage charges of 40 dollars a day.
-In addition, Allen expalined that the car was not drivable and I would need to pay for a tow to get it home.
+In addition, Allen explained that the car was not drivable and I would need to pay for a tow to get it home.
 I returned Allen's call on 2/17/10 and politely told him that I would pick up my car as long as they put it back into drivable condition and left the broken door handle in the car.
 Allen replied that they had the car apart and did not intend to work on it unless I pay for the door handle that they broke while taking off the door.